DaveInTucson/my_kilo/README.md

 The original codebase was based on a couple of restrictions that I plan to stick to as well:

-* Implement the code using the C99 language
+* Implement the code using the C99 language (and specifically, the gcc variant of it).
 * Do not use `ncurses` or any other third party libraries

 I feel like it probably would be good to convert the code to use `ncurses`,